smitopher/oh-expose/README.md

    - `registry` – local container image registry
    - `ingress` – NGINX Ingress controller for exposing services
    - `observability` – Prometheus/Grafana stack for metrics
-   - `olm` – Operator Lifecycle Manager for operators
+4. Install the Operator Lifecycle Manager manually, as microk8s does not provide an OLM add-on.
+Follow the [OLM installation guide](https://github.com/operator-framework/operator-lifecycle-manager#installing-olm).
-4. Deploy the stack with Helm or use the provided Argo CD Application:
+5. Deploy the stack with Helm or use the provided Argo CD Application:
    ```bash
    helm install openhab-stack microk8s/charts/openhab-stack
    ```